 Cetinje Monastery was found in the 15th century.
-In the last 500 years this monastery was the seat of all Monetenegrin bishops and this fact contributed to its importance as one of the greatest centers of Montenegrin education and culture during the past centuries.
+In the last 500 years, this monastery was the seat of all Montenegrin bishops and this fact contributed to its importance as one of the greatest centers of Montenegrin education and culture during the past centuries.
 The history of the monastery is linked to the name of Saint Peter Cetinjski who is considered to be a Serbian-Russian saint.
 For many years there are many believers visiting the monasteries to venerate the right hand of Saint John the Baptist and the particles of the Holy Cross.
-Cetinje Monastery is one of the best well known places for pilgrimage.
+Cetinje Monastery is one of the best well-known places for pilgrimage.

 Moraca Monastery was built in 1252by the Nemanjic Dynasty.
 According to the legend this monastery was made of special yellow stones.
-The complex consists in two churches, one devoted to the Assumption of Mary and the other devoted to the name of Saint Nicola.
+The complex consists of two churches, one devoted to the Assumption of Mary and the other devoted to the name of Saint Nicola.
 With its remarkable fresco painting from 13th to the 18th century, this sacred place reveals the story of a rich spiritual life.
-The painting workshop in the monastery was founded by one of the best artists of all times, Georgije Mitrofanovic, whose influence was spreading really fast.
-The Moraca painting school is one of the greatest achievement of the Byzantine art which makes this monastery a place to visit.
+The painting workshop in the monastery was founded by one of the best artists of all time, Georgije Mitrofanovic, whose influence was spreading really fast.
+The Moraca painting school is one of the greatest achievements of Byzantine art which makes this monastery a place to visit.